-(2) Primary data (e.g. archaeological findings, surveys, questionnaires, material samples, test results, collections, studies, transcribed interviews and cell cultures) on which publications are based must remain accessible in secure repositories for at least ten years, together with the meta data and software artefacts necessary for its interpretation, insofar as it is an essential element of the scientific records (i.e. 'scientific relevance') or meets the subject-specific academic standard.
-Responsibility for transferring these data and artefacts to stable and secure data carriers or to long-term secure repositories as well as for documenting them in a way that is also comprehensible to third parties lies with the working group in which they were created.
-Deviating legal regulations remain unaffected.
-Each researcher is responsible for this and is obliged to provide proof that such data have been recorded in the standard manner customary in the particular discipline.
-In addition, all experiments, tests and numerical calculations must be suitably recorded or documented in such a way that, if necessary, another expert is able to repeat the experiments or tests or comprehend the calculation bases in order to demonstrate reproducibility.
+Primary data (e.g. archaeological findings, surveys, questionnaires, material samples, (2) test results, collections, studies, transcribed interviews and cell cultures) on which publications are based must remain accessible in secure repositories for at least ten years, together with the meta data and software artefacts necessary for its interpretation, insofar as it is an essential element of the scientific records (i.e. 'scientific relevance') or meets the subject-specific academic standard.
+The retention period begins with the date of establishment of public access.
+Where justified, shortened retention periods may be appropriate. the corresponding reasons shall be comprehensibly described.
+Responsibility for transferring these data and artefacts to stable and secure data carriers or to long-term secure repositories as well as for documenting them in a way that is also comprehensible to third parties lies with the research group in which they were created.
+Deviating legal regulations shall remain unaffected.
+Each researcher is responsible and is obliged to provide proof that such data has been recorded properly in the standard manner which is customary in the particular discipline.
+In addition, all experiments, trials and numerical calculations must be recorded or documented in a suitable manner such that, if necessary, another expert is able to repeat the experiments or tests or comprehend the calculation bases in order to demonstrate reproducibility.
+If there are specific professional recommendations for the review and evaluation, the researchers shall carry out the documentation according to the respective guidelines.
+If the documentation does not meet these requirements, the limitations and reasons for this shall be clarified.